Introduction to Certificates

 - The process generally takes about a day, but there are factors that may delay this, e.g. staff availability / workload, mistakes in the application, unusual requirements.
 If the request is urgent, please let us know, and make sure we have a reliable means of contacting you.

 When installing the new certificate the service will need to reference/import a chain of intermediate certificates.
 The chain refers to the issuer of the previous certificate in turn until reaching the root certificate that the client will trust.
-You should receive the appropriate chain file along with the certificate from Janet, via an email link or other download mechanism.
+You should receive the appropriate chain file along with the certificate, via an email link or other download mechanism.

 Dependant on the server software it may matter in which order the certificates are imported.
 Please make sure you know exactly what you are doing before you start.